 - Evaluation and acceptance of medical gas verification reports

-- And maintaining all inspection, testing, & maintenance (ITM) reports
+- Maintaining all inspection, testing, & maintenance (ITM) reports

 The inclusion of a documented Permit-to-Work system in the code is a step forward in providing a safe and efficient method of performing routine maintenance, repairs, and medical gas system installations by ensuring proper communication and protocols are being adhered to by facility staff.